Registered: 1498427351 Posts: 4

 Reply with quote #7

 There is a very good post on super resistors (not that your child sound like one, but you might get additional tips): https://www.aroundthedinnertable.org/post/the-super-resistors-when-lsuye-and-magic-plate-cause-total-shut-down-8122350?pid=1295094434 In addition to the other comments I can add just one tip.
 When the weight goes up, it usually sits on the face and tummy before it redistributes to the rest of the body.
 Typically my D would say that she is fat.
 There is only one answer to this, which you must say over and over until she can hear your voice in her head: "You are not fat" and nothing else.
 Eva Musby promotes this phrase and was a lifer saver for us.
 If your D still gets anxious over the menu, I can suggest the following as an interim measure: Print out a weekly menu with all her meals and snacks on it.
 Make is fairly consistent eg. Monday - lamb with rice and veg, Tue - spag & meatballs and veg, Wed - fish and chips and salad etc. I had the same menu on the fridge for months.
 After a while I would change one item, replacing spag and meatballs with a hamburger and so on.
 Now she has anything I give her without asking about it.
 It takes a long time to beat this illness, this is a marathon, not a sprint.
 Take care of yourself as well.
 Best wishes __________________ D became obsessed with exercise at age 9.
 Started eating 'healthy' at age 9.5.
 Restricting couple of months later.
 IP for 2 weeks at age 10.
 Slowly refed for a year and WR at age 11 in March 2017.
-Challenging fear foods and behaviours now.
+She is back to her old happy self and can eat anything put in front of her.
+Now working on intuitive eating.

 Reply with quote #8